 - Treatment of 51 infertile men with 750 mg/day TLSE for 3 months significantly increased ejaculate volume, sperm concentration, motility and velocity.
 Spermatozoa morphology normalised and ejaculate liquefaction time decreased.
 Semen immune parameters decreased leucocyte counts, alpha-amylase values (an enzyme involved in ejaculate liquefaction) and secretion of local immunoglobulins.
 Cholesterol, LDL-cholesterol, triglycerides and VLDL-cholesterol all decreased, and HDL-cholesterol increased.
 Libido was normalised or enhanced in those reporting poor libido.

 - Thirty-one pregnancies were recorded for 100 couples with infertility involving an immunological cause within 12 months of initiating TLSE treatment.
 The average time taken to conceive was 5.2 months.
-Prior to treatment sperm number and quality varied, but all men and 74% of women had abnormal results for sperm-agglutinating antibody tests.
+Before treatment sperm number and quality varied, but all men and 74% of women had abnormal results for sperm-agglutinating antibody tests.
 The dosage used was 750 mg/day for men and 750 mg/day from days 21 to 27 of the menstrual cycle for women until conception occurred.

 - Improvement in sperm profile was not observed in patients with chronic prostatitis (750 to 1500 mg/day).

-- Of 14 patients suffering reduced libido, 12 showed considerable improvement after 30 days (1500 mg/day) and one patient was slightly improved after 60 days.
+- Of 14 patients suffering reduced libido, 12 showed considerable improvement after 30 days (1500 mg/day), and one patient was slightly improved after 60 days.
 Libido was improved in 27 of 36 patients with chronic prostatitis.
 The other nine patients, who all had chronic prostatitis for over 5 years, demonstrated no improvement.
 Libido was incidentally improved in patients with hypotrophy of the testes and idiopathic oligospermia.

 - In an open-label study, 98% of 50 menopausal women experienced symptom improvement after TLSE treatment, but not after placebo.
-Fifty-two percent of patients were experiencing natural menopause and 48% had postoperative symptoms after removal of their ovaries.
+Fifty-two percent of patients were experiencing natural menopause, and 48% had postoperative symptoms after removal of their ovaries.
 Predominant symptoms included hot flushes, sweating, insomnia and depression.
 The dosage prescribed varied, but generally, a maintenance dose of 500 to 750 mg/day of TLSE was reached after higher initial doses.
 Treatment did not result in significant changes in FSH, LH, prolactin, oestradiol, progesterone and testosterone, although FSH tended to be lower.

 Dosage (Divided Daily)